highcharts/highcharts/docs/datagrid/columns.md

 ### Customize headers
 By default, all columns from the DataTable are imported into the DataGrid in the order they are declared.
-This can be modified using the [header](https://api.highcharts.com/dashboards/#interfaces/DataGrid_DataGridOptions.ColumnsSetting#header) option to define columns (or order) that you would like ot display.
+This can be modified using the [header](https://api.highcharts.com/dashboards/#interfaces/DataGrid_DataGridOptions.ColumnsSetting#header) option to define columns (or order) that you would like to display.

 ```js
 header: ['a', 'price', 'weight']